Kyllenbyke History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Kyllenbyke research.
-Another 179 words (13 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllenbyke History in all our PDF Extended History products and printed products wherever possible.
+Another 130 words (9 lines of text) covering the years 1677, 1682, 1688, 1690, 1716 and 1722 are included under the topic Early Kyllenbyke History in all our PDF Extended History products and printed products wherever possible.

 Kyllenbyke Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Kyllenbyke include Killingbeck, Killingbech and others.

-Early Notables of the Kyllenbyke family (pre 1700)
+Early Notables of the Kyllenbyke family

 More information is included under the topic Early Kyllenbyke Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kyllenbyke family

 Thousands of English families boarded ships sailing to the New World in the hope of escaping the unrest found in England at this time.
 Although the search for opportunity and freedom from persecution abroad took the lives of many because of the cramped conditions and unsanitary nature of the vessels, the opportunity perceived in the growing colonies of North America beckoned.
 Many of the settlers who survived the journey went on to make important contributions to the transplanted cultures of their adopted countries.
 The Kyllenbyke were among these contributors, for they have been located in early North American records: Richard Killingbeck settled in Virginia in 1607; Henry Killingbeck settled in Pennsylvania in 1682.